 The Resilient Coastlines Project of Greater San Diego represents a regional and multi-faceted approach to building coastal resilience.
-The project is designed to connect several local sea-level rise initiatives through a regional strategy, fill existing knowledge gaps that were barriers to resilience planning and implementation, and further engage scientific experts and community members in building coastal resilience for the San Diego region.
+The project is designed to connect several local sea-level rise initiatives undertaken by different local jurisdictions and pull them together into a regional strategy, fill existing knowledge gaps that were barriers to resilience planning and implementation, and further engage scientific experts and community members in building coastal resilience for the San Diego region.

 The project was launched with support from a 2015 NOAA Regional Coastal Resilience Grant designed to directly support community-based coastal hazard planning.

 Tijuana River National Estuarine Research Reserve

 NOAA Office of Coastal Management